WillianFuks/djwto/docs/index.rst

 - Extensible: several parts of the code can be customized.
 - Full auth layer: views can be protected and authorized based solely on the JWT token.

 Details of each point will be further explained in this doc.
+For a hands-on testing environment, `djwto` also offers a :download:`sandbox <../sandbox/README.md>` environment.

 .. toctree::
    :maxdepth: 2